d-run/drun-docs/docs/zh/docs/en/blogs/2025/inside-vllm.md

 - offline (no web/distributed system scaffolding)
 - synchronous (all execution happens in a single blocking process)
 - single-GPU (no data/model/pipeline/expert parallelism; DP/TP/PP/EP = 1)
-- using standard transformer [[2]](https://www.aleksagordic.com/blog/vllm#ref-2) (supporting hybrid models like Jamba requires a more complex hybrid KV-cache memory allocator)
+- using [standard transformer](https://arxiv.org/abs/1706.03762) (supporting hybrid models like Jamba requires a more complex hybrid KV-cache memory allocator)

 From here, we'll gradually build up to an online, async, multi-GPU, multi-node inference system - but still serving a standard transformer.